 b) The Herding Aptitude

+The judge will qualify as:

+Excellent (EXC)

+Good (G)

+Insufficient (INS)

-The judge will qualify as: Very Good (VG) - Good (G) - Insufficient (INS) or Disqualified (DIS) in case of serious aggression on the sheep.
+Disqualified (DIS) - only in case of serious aggression on the sheep.

-Disqualified dogs are not allowed to enter the test again.
+Disqualified dogs are not allowed to enter the test again during one year.

 In case the 2nd part of the test is qualified as insufficient the dog may enter the test on another occasion.